RESEARCH STARTER

 Effect: Supplementation May Decrease Effectiveness

-The adrenal gland naturally produces the hormone pregnenolone, but when taken as a supplement, it is intended to improve cognitive function, stress, and depression.
+The adrenal glands naturally produce the hormone pregnenolone, but when marketed as a dietary supplement, it is claimed to improve cognitive function, stress, and depression, although scientific evidence supporting these uses is limited.
 It is widely sold as a kind of “fountain of youth.”
 However, the only direct evidence that pregnenolone supplements have any effect relates to a potential interaction between the hormone and benzodiazepine drugs.
 In a carefully designed clinical trial, regular use of pregnenolone was found to greatly decrease the sedative effects of diazepam (Valium).
 The reasons for this interaction are not known.
 However, people who rely upon benzodiazepine drugs may find them less effective if pregnenolone is added into the mix.

 Kava